kleimenova/gtkstudy/README.md

-# Study of GTK performace
+# Study of GTK performance

 We start our project with the notebook [TP4b_project_study.ipynb](TP4b_project_study.ipynb)